The Practice (PCK) of Teaching Humanities and Social Sciences (9891.2)

 3. UC graduates are lifelong learners - adapt to complexity, ambiguity and change by being flexible and keen to engage with new ideas

-PrerequisitesStudent must have passed 24 credit points.
-Students in the following courses must also have passed 11765 Foundations of Pedagogy: 321JA Bachelor of Primary Education, 322JA Bachelor of Primary Education (STeM), 323JA Bachelor of Primary Education (Creative Arts), 324JA Bachelor of Primary Education (H&PE)
+This unit is only available to students in 321JA Bachelor of Primary Education, 322JA Bachelor of Primary Education (STeM), 323JA Bachelor of Primary Education (Creative Arts), 324JA Bachelor of Primary Education (H&PE) or 326JA Bachelor of Early Childhood and Primary Education.

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|